BulliedDog/algorithms-benchmark/README.md

 # algorithms-benchmark
-Read the jupyter notebooks for a full tour on the project
+A comparison of different algorithms, read the jupiter notebooks for more details.